art-test-stack/LLM-UQ-with-TM/README.md

 ### Running Symbolic Clustering (RegLCTM)

 After (or during) training, the recorded features into two files for clustering.
-The features  monitored by epoch are registred under `models/finllm_3B.batch/fetched_training_data.csv`.
+The features  monitored by epoch are registered under `models/finllm_3B.batch/fetched_training_data.csv`.
 The features monitored by batch are registered under `models/finllm_3B.batch/fetched_batch_data.csv`.
 These files contain the gradient statistics and evaluation metrics collected during training, which will be used for clustering.
 Then execute the RegLCTM clustering script.
 For example:

 > [!NOTE]
 > Make sure to run this script after training the FinLLM during a sufficient amount of epochs, as it relies on the features collected during training.

 > [!WARNING]
 > Make sure to have cuda on the device on which you run the script, as it uses the GPU for training the RegLCTM model ([`tmu`](https://github.com/cair/tmu/tree/main) dependency).
-If you do not have a GPU, the LCTM can not be handled by the current script.
+If you do not have a GPU, the current script does not support running LCTM on CPU.
 You can modify [`tmu`](https://github.com/cair/tmu/tree/main) script to run on CPU, but it will be significantly slower.

 *Run the script on HPC Cluster:*
 ```bash